 Died: January 21, 2020 (Who else died on January 21?)

-Details of death: Died at home in London at the age of 77.
+Details of death: Died of dementia at home in London at the age of 77.

 Is there someone you miss whose memory should be honored?
 Here are some ways.